-The students are asked to familiarize themselves with the Clerkship Work Hours and Call Policy. http://medicine.usask.ca/policies/clerkship-work-hours-and-call-policy.php

-Students should notify administrative staff, Site Director, or the SLIC Director if their rotation schedule is in violation of this policy.
-In addition, students can access the Program Feedback Tool to submit a feedback in an anonymous fashion, should they wish instead.
+The students are asked to familiarize themselves with the Clerkship Work Hours and Call Policy. http://medicine.usask.ca/policies/clerkship-work-hours-and-call-policy.php in violation of this policy.
+In addition, students can access the Program Feedback Tool to submit feedback in an anonymous fashion, should they wish instead.
 This will then be addressed by the SLIC Director.